-Since we are talking about a 1-Day Magic Kingdom Itinerary, we will have to pick our most favorite attractions.
-I know, it isn’t the easiest thing to do, but I can promise that if you plan it right, you will have a fantastic time and be able to experience the best the park has to offer.
+Since we are talking about a 1-Day Magic Kingdom Itinerary, we will have to pick our favorite attractions.
+I know it isn’t the easiest thing to do, but I can promise that if you plan it right, you will have a fantastic time and be able to experience the best the park has to offer.

 Let’s break it down by parks.

 Cross the narrow, wooden planked bridge into the world of Adventureland.
 While it can get a bit crowded down its narrow aisles, be sure to really look at the scenery.
-It is easily missed while trying to navigate through the masses, but Adventureland’s tropical island, jungle, desert oasis mash-up design is a sight to behold.
+It is easily missed while trying to navigate through the masses, but Adventureland’s tropical island, jungle, and desert oasis mash-up design is a sight to behold.

 One of the most popular attractions on the must-see list in Adventureland is Pirates of the Caribbean.

-Board a barge and return to the 17th century as your sail through Disney’s version of a pirate’s life.
+Board a barge and return to the 17th century as you sail through Disney’s version of a pirate’s life.
 Discover Dead Man’s Cove and avoid cannon fire between the pirate fort and a 12-gun Spanish Galleon.
 The life-like animatronics and exhilarating scenes make this ride a must-see.

 The next on my list of must-see attractions in Adventureland is A Pirate’s Adventure – Treasures of the Seven Seas.

 Join the treasure hunt with this interactive adventure.
 Follow the clues and collect the cards.
 Find the last one for a surprise from Jack Sparrow himself.
 This is a great activity that doesn’t require waiting in lines!